-The robotic-assisted surgery now is being used for diseases and conditions including cancer surgery.
+Robotic-assisted surgery now is being used for diseases and conditions including cancer surgery.
 In robotic surgery, the surgeon controls telescope-like instruments from the console.
-The surgeon sees the surgical field on a high definition screen in three dimensions, which is on the console.
+The best liver transplant surgeon in Delhi sees the surgical field on a high definition screen in three dimensions, which is on the console.
 With the robot, surgery can is done more accurately and with greater precision.

 Use of robotic surgery has been expanded and now hepatopancreatic biliary surgery is also being performed by this technique.
 Safety is increased by better 3D vision, approach to deeper and difficult places, which are difficult to reach by laparoscopic or open methods and 360-degree movement of the robotic arms.